How To Dress To Impress At Work

 Sometimes, our attire is one of the last things on our mind during work.
 As long as we fit the part, we’re usually not too concerned about how we look.
 This is especially true if you work in a busy environment such as a kitchen or a corporate office, but by taking a few minutes to look at your work clothes, you’ll find that it’s possible to dress to impress at work.

 This can be important for certain jobs.
 For instance, if you’re part of the staff at a high-end restaurant, you need to look great and feel comfortable.
 To accomplish this, you’ll need a good-looking suit, pants, and shirt.
 You’ll also need boots or shoes that look good and have anti-slip protection for when you walk into the kitchen.

 To help you accomplish the art of dressing to impress in a professional setting, here are a couple of helpful tips.

 If you want to impress your boss and get that sweet raise, you’ll need to look the part.
-In most cases, this only applies to jobs where you will publicly be seen.
-For example, if your job involves speaking with clients, attending meetings or speaking in front of a camera, then you may want to dress smartly.
-This can include a shirt, tie, suit, trousers, belt and smart shoes.
+In most cases, this only applies to jobs where you will be seen publicly.
+For example, if your job involves speaking with clients, attending meetings, or speaking in front of a camera, then you may want to dress smartly.
+This can include a shirt, tie, suit, trousers, belt, and smart shoes.

 Dressing to work is at the opposite end of the spectrum.
 This is when you’re working at a physically demanding job where your employer allows you to wear clothes that suit your business.

 You might be surprised how big of a difference these small changes can actually make.
 Next time you feel uncomfortable at work, take a look at your clothing and try to think of ways you can improve it by changing your attire.